wp-plugins/cleverwise-redirect-it/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 1.7 =
-Background code edits to reduce notice messages in server logs.
+Equal signs are now kept in redirect urls